itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         ]
     )

-The training nad prediction looks slightly different as well.
+The training and prediction looks slightly different as well.

 .. code-block:: python